firebase/flutterfire/packages/firebase_admob/README.md

 Failure to add this tag will result in the app crashing at app launch with a message including *"GADVerifyApplicationID."*

+You are also required to create an "App" in firebase and generate a GoogleService-info.plist file.
+This file needs to be embedded in the projects "Runner/Runner" folder using Xcode.
+If this step isn't done, the app will crash on startup.

 ## Using banners and interstitials
 Banner and interstitial ads can be configured with target information.
 And in the example below, the ads are given test ad unit IDs for a quick start.